jpratt9/john-pratt.com/src/frontend/content/posts/benefits-of-automation-in-business/index.md

 ## The Real Impact of Automation in Modern Business

 Let's get past the buzzwords.
 Automation isn't just about making a robot do a boring job anymore.
 It's about fundamentally changing how your company operates.
-Think of it less like a faster calculator and more like an entire data-driven advisory team—one that can strategize, predict, and adapt in real time.
+Think of it less like a faster calculator and more like an entire data-driven advisory team - one that can strategize, predict, and adapt in real time.

 This evolution is precisely why automation has become so crucial for any company looking to grow.
 It's the engine that powers smarter, faster, and more reliable operations.
 The core benefits we're about to dive into don't exist in a vacuum; they feed into each other, creating a powerful loop of continuous improvement.